Cuba Gooding Jr. Is Arrested and Charged With Groping a Woman at a New York Nightclub

 Gooding, a Bronx native, rose to fame after starring in “Boyz N the Hood” in 1991.

 Six years later, he won an Oscar for his role as a professional football player in “Jerry Maguire.”
-His signature line, “Show me the money,” became a popular catchphrase.
+His character’s signature line, “Show me the money,” became a catchphrase.

 Gooding was nominated for an Emmy Award last year for playing O.J.
 Simpson in the FX series “The People v.
 O.J.
 Simpson” and recently appeared on Broadway and London’s West End as lawyer Billy Flynn in “Chicago.”